RaphaelHebert/nsdpy/docs/main.md

 ### Output files

 The script creates a folder named *'results'* in the working directory and a subdirectory for each run named with the starting time of the run: **/results/YYYY-MM-DD_HH-MM-SS/**.
 In this last folder the script writes the fasta file(s) containing the results.
-If the --tsv option have been selected one folder called 'tsv' to store the results in tsv format and one folder 'fasta' is created to store the results in fasta format.
+If the --tsv option have been selected two folders called 'tsv' and 'fasta' are created to store the results in fasta and tsv format.
 If the --information option is selected, the information line of the output fasta files are as follows:

 - ORGANISM NAME